zuckung/endless-sky-plugins/README.md

 <br>

-Currently there are 10 different oranisms, 4 lebiathan-sized, 6 clipper-sized.
+There are 13 different oranisms, 3 superheavy-sized, 4 heavy-sized, 6 medium-sized.
 They are coming in fleet sized from 1 to 5 and aren't capturable/plunderable.
 There are 4 Hive planets around the galaxy, with increased spawn rates.
 Uninhabited systems have a higher spawn chance than inhabited systems.<br>

 <br>